-The devastating wreckage left behind by the 7.1 Richter scale earthquake in Mexico has claimed over 220 human lives and countless animal casualties.
+In 2017, the devastating wreckage left behind by the 7.1 Richter scale earthquake in Mexico claimed over 400 human lives and countless animal casualties.

-As Mexico city is slowly coming back to life with ongoing rescue efforts, a dog has reinvigorated a new hope in the nation.
+As Mexico city slowly crawled and came back to life with courageous rescue efforts, a dog in particular reinvigorated hope for the entire nation.

 Meet Frida, the adorable rescue dog of Mexican Navy’s (SEMAR) Canine Unit who has saved 53 people in her career ‘until now’!

-Frida, the Mexico earthquake rescue dog, has saved 12 people from the rubble as of now.
+Frida, the Mexico earthquake rescue dog, saved 12 people from the rubble.

 She is so good at saving lives that she was flown to help with rescue efforts in Guatemala landslides and Ecuador earthquake in the past.